Consensys/doc.ethsigner/docs/Reference/CLI/CLI-Subcommands.md

 #### `auth-file`

-File containing authentication data for Hashicorp Vault.
-The authentication data is the [root token displayed by the Hashicorp Vault server](../../HowTo/Store-Keys/Use-Hashicorp.md#storing-private-key-in-hashcorp-vault).
+File containing authentication data for HashiCorp Vault.
+The authentication data is the [root token displayed by the HashiCorp Vault server](../../HowTo/Store-Keys/Use-Hashicorp.md#storing-private-key-in-hashcorp-vault).

 === "Syntax"